 The GCSE courses in French, German and Spanish are based entirely on final exams.
-There are no controlled assessments or coursework.
-All pupils have already begun the GCSE course in their chosen language in Year 9.
+There are no controlled assessments or course work.

 During Years 10 and 11, you will practise and develop the four key skills of listening, speaking, reading and writing in a variety of topic areas under the following themes: